uliss/quneiform/readme.txt

 By default Cuneiform outputs plain text.
 There are several other output formats.
 To get a list run the command "cuneiform -f".

-If you do not define an output file with the -o switch, Cuneiform writes the result to a file "cuneiform-out.[format]".
-The file extension depends on your output format.

 Contact information